Dejiko: Appearances

 Dejiko has appeared in each of the Di Gi Charat anime series.
 In Di Gi Charat, she comes to Earth with hopes of becoming an idol singer.
 In Panyo Panyo Di Gi Charat, she appears with a younger, chibi-fied design.

 She has appeared in two Game Boy Advance games, the Di Gi Charat: Di Gi Communication series, and three computer games: Glove on Fight, Moe Moe (as selectable character) and Kakuge Yaro (as cameo in one stage).
 She was the featured character in the Game Boy Color game, Dejiko no Mahjong Party.

-Dejiko has also appeared in anime outside of the Di Gi Charat series in cameo roles, including Galaxy Angel, Cromartie High School, Power Stone, and Akahori Gedou Hour Rabuge.
+Dejiko has also appeared in anime outside of the Di Gi Charat series in cameo roles, including Galaxy Angel, Cromartie High School, Power Stone.

-From 2006 to 2015, Dejiko appeared on a billboard above the Gamers store in Akihabara, welcoming tourists.
-In 2022, she debuted as a VTuber using a 3D model.

 Reception

 Carl Kimlinger from Anime News Network gave Di Gi Charat Nyo!'s first DVD a review in which he describes Dejiko having a "mercenary personality and butt-scratching manners" with a "frilly-cute exterior".
 In the prequel Panyo Panyo Di Gi Charat, Carlo Santos describes Dejiko having a temper that "adds some spice to her goody-goody nature".

-In Networks of Desire, Frenchy Lunning says that Dejiko "exemplifies the major trend in otaku characters today", and then goes on to add that Dejiko's design is "a mocking parody that betrays a malicious response to it".
-Patrick Galbraith describes Dejiko as the "unofficial mascot of otaku culture" in the late '90s and early 2000s in his book, Otaku and the Struggle for Imagination in Japan.